Frozen twig

 Grandma Oak’s slow demise reminds us that nothing lasts in this form forever.

-Our miniature donkeys, goats and barn cats remind us that there will always be tasks of the day that need tending.
+Our gardens, wood burning stoves, miniature donkeys, and barn cats remind us that there will always be tasks of the day that need tending.

 The maple trees give their sap for syrup and we remember how generous the world is.